CastielWong/Laboratory/Flask/README.md

 working properly.
 Remember to set _Headers_ to ("Content-Type", "application/json") for POST action.

+## Authentication

+Run `pip install flask-JWT` to install Flask-JWT for JSON Web Token.
+Grasp JWT from "localhost:5000/auth" via POST with corresponding user and password, then get the access token to perform other action with header ("Authorization", "JWT {token}").

 ## Reference

 - REST APIs with Flask and Python: https://www.udemy.com/course/rest-api-flask-and-python/